rendyisd/custom-workout-es/README.md

 #### Description
 An expert system to provide a workout plan based on the user needs.
-Created to fulfill Expert System class final assignment and made on a tight schedule, approx. 2-3 days.
+Created to fulfill Expert System class final assignment and was made on a tight schedule, approx. 2-3 days.

 #### Required Library
 1. CustomTkinter